twiddles/jftrl/README.md

 Java-FTRL
 =======
-A Java implementation of the "Follow the (Proximally) Regularized Leader"-Algorithm.
+An optimized Java implementation of the "Follow the (Proximally) Regularized Leader"-Algorithm.

 ##### References